dotnet/docs/docs/machine-learning/how-to-guides/how-to-use-the-automl-api.md

 # How to use the ML.NET automated machine learning API

-Automated machine learning performs feature engineering, trainer selection and hyper-parameter tuning.
-In this guide, learn how to define various configuration settings, and run the task.
+Automated machine learning (AutoML) automates the process of applying machine learning to data.
+Given a dataset, you can run an AutoML **experiment** to iterate over different data featurizations, machine learning algorithms, and hyperparameters to select the best model.

 > [!NOTE]
-> This topic refers to the automated machine learning API for ML.NET, which are currently in Preview, and material may be subject to change.
+> This topic refers to the automated machine learning API for ML.NET, which is currently in preview.
+Material may be subject to change.

-## Select your machine learning task type
-Before you begin your task, determine the kind of machine learning problem you are solving.
-Automated machine learning allows you to select among the following supported ML tasks:
-* Binary Classification
-* Multiclass Classification
-* Regression

-## Data source and format
+## Load data

 Automated machine learning supports loading a dataset into an [IDataView](https://docs.microsoft.com/en-us/dotnet/api/microsoft.ml.idataview?view=ml-dotnet).
 Data can be in the form of tab-separated value (TSV) files and comma separated value (CSV) files.